hunterrings/code-you-capstone/README.md

         isShort: A boolean indicating whether the video is a YouTube Shorts video or not.

 PROJECT SETUP:
-# Step-by-step directions on how to download, install, and run your project
-# Instructions for setting up the virtual environment
-# You should test this process by cloning your repo into a new folder or onto a different machine
-# Have others test your project and test theirs.

 Welcome to my capstone project.